A December Visit to Anchorage, Alaska

 Look east to the Chugach Mountains, and you’ll see the huge star on the mountain.
 The lights are set on the side of Mount Gordon Lyon in a tradition dating back to the 1950s.

 There’s another big holiday display in Anchorage.
 Rather than a snow-topped mountain, this one is buried in an avalanche of icing.
-Pastry Chef Joe Hickel spends countless hours building a whole gingerbread village in the lobby of the Hotel Captain Cook.
-Look closely and you’ll see that many of the buildings are dedicated to real people and businesses in Anchorage.
+A whole gingerbread village rises in the lobby of the Hotel Captain Cook.
+The tradition began with Pastry Chef Joe Hickel, who spent countless hours each year building.
+After Hickel retired in 2024, the tradition continued, with UAA culinary students taking on the sweet task.

 Do you recall the most famous reindeer of all?
 For most, the answer is Rudolph, but in Anchorage, Star is the celebrity.
 Star is a male reindeer who lives in a house near the intersection of 10th Avenue and I Street, on the southern edge of downtown Anchorage.
 Visit Star at his pen, or look for him on regular walks around the neighborhood.